-- 25.1 The Authorised Officer is responsible for contractual spend over the duration of a Contract, and must scrutinise and challenge supplier performance, costs and progress, and must take appropriate measures and sanctions to improve supplier poor performance. - 25.2 The Authorised Officer must ensure that Contract specifications contain suitable key performance indicators to incentivise appropriate service delivery and to highlight poor performance. - 25.3 The Authorised Officer must undertake suitable due diligence checks of a Supplier's technical and organisational measures to fulfil their obligations as Data Processors under the General Data Protection Regulation.
+- 25.1 The Authorised Officer is responsible for contractual spend over the duration of a Contract, and must scrutinise and challenge supplier performance, costs and progress, and must take appropriate measures and sanctions to improve supplier poor performance. - 25.2 The Authorised Officer must ensure that an Officer is assigned to manage every Contract.
+This must be recorded on the Contracts and Grants Register. - 25.3 The Authorised Officer must ensure that Contract specifications contain suitable key performance indicators to incentivise appropriate service delivery and to highlight poor performance. - 25.4 The Authorised Officer must undertake suitable due diligence checks of a Supplier's technical and organisational measures to fulfil their obligations as Data Processors under the General Data Protection Regulation. - 25.5 Any Officer designated with responsibility for managing a Contract should complete the Government Commercial College Foundation Contract Management Training.